Visiting Lindisfarne and Holy Island during coronavirus

 Please do always remember to check causeway opening times prior to your visit, you can find them here: https://holyislandcrossingtimes.northumberland.gov.uk/

 There are two council pay and display car parks on the island, please do park here and avoid driving through or parking in the village.
 Many people within this community are shielding and we ask visitors to please be respectful of this.
 Those with limited mobility may have historically parked within the castle field, unfortunately due to the impact of Covid-19, with a lower staff presence we are unable to monitor misuse of access so cannot offer parking here at this time; the disabled car park near the village is open.

 What can I access at Lindisfarne Castle:

 For safety, the castle and walled garden remain closed at this time.
-The Trust shop in the village is open, times are flexible depending on the tide, please check at council car park for opening times.
+The Trust shop in the village is now closed for the season, but we hope will open between Christmas and New Year.

 15 acres of land around the castle are open to enjoy, with iconic views, shoreline and nature.
 There are two well-trodden paths across the Castle field.
 The paths both eventually lead you out of the field and on to the path to the east shore of the Island.